BILconference/BIL/README.md

 ### BIL and TED relationship

 Our relationship with TED has a delicate balance.
-We are...
+We run a very similar format, our name is a play on theirs, and one of our events happens very very close to the main TED event.
+This has caused a split reaction from our brothers across the street, which for us is exactly what we want.
+The curious always make their way over to our event from TED...

-## Sections
+## Further Information

 * [BIL Support Foundation](/BIL Support Foundation/)
 * [Hosting a BIL](/Hosting a BIL/)